Law Enforcement Exploring

 - Attend a meeting or activity.

-- Fill out the Youth Participation Form and pay the annual participation fee.
+- Fill out the Youth Application and pay the annual participation fee.

-- Due to the sensitive nature of law enforcement operations, most Law Enforcement Explorer Posts have additional requirements including the successful completion of a background check (no prior arrest record or serious traffic violations), passing an oral interview, maintaining a minimum grade point average, being a person of good conduct and high moral character, being physically fit, etc.
+- Due to the sensitive nature of law enforcement operations, most Law Enforcement Exploring posts have additional requirements including the successful completion of a background check (no prior arrest record or serious traffic violations), passing an oral interview, maintaining a minimum grade point average, being a person of good conduct and high moral character, being physically fit, etc.

 - Click on "Get Involved" above to get started today!

 Law Enforcement Exploring Resources

 Budget Planning Worksheet

 Online Renewal FAQs

 Open House Fliers